pinterest/secor/DESIGN.md

 * **minimized resource footprint:** this may become an important objective at some point but currently we don’t optimize for machine or storage footprint.

-Secor will be initially used to persist Ads impression logs but in the future it may be considered as a replacement of the current logging pipeline.
+Pinterest Secor will be initially used to persist Ads impression logs but in the future it may be considered as a replacement of the current logging pipeline.

 ## Related work